errata-ai/vale.sh/content/en/docs/topics/styles/index.md

   name: edit
   params:
     - remove
-    - '.?!'
+    - ".?!"
 tokens:
   - '[a-z0-9][.?!](?:\s|$)'
 ```

-These collections are referred to as *styles* and are organized in a
+These collections are referred to as _styles_ and are organized in a
 nested folder structure at a user-specified location
 (see [Configuration](/docs/topics/config)).
 For example,